Hoverbear/CSC-446/assignments/a1/answers.md

 ### Q4.f

 The specified outputs (mean inter-arrival time, mean service time, server utilization and mean response time) are not significantly affected by raising the amount of customers or changing the seed.
+Increasing the population does make it fit the theory better though.

 ### Q4.g